Spam (food)

-The generic form of Spam may be sold in cans as "pork luncheon meat".
-Since its invention, it is now available in different flavours and using different meats.
-Like most hotdogs, Spam is precooked, making it safe and edible to eat straight from the can, but it is often cooked further to improve some characteristics of its palatability.

-Spam's basic ingredients are primarily pork shoulder and ham, with salt, water, modified potato starch (as a binder), sugar, and sodium nitrite (as a preservative).
-Natural gelatin is formed during cooking in its tins on the production line.
-Concerns about Spam's nutritional attributes have been raised, in large part due to its high content of fat, sodium, and preservatives.
+Spam's main ingredients are pork shoulder and ham, with salt, water, modified potato starch (as a binder), sugar, and sodium nitrite (as a preservative).
+Natural gelatin is formed during cooking in its cans on the production line.
+It is available in different flavors, some using different meats, as well as in "lite" and lower-sodium versions.
+Spam is precooked, making it safe to consume straight from the can, but it is often cooked further for taste.

+Concerns about Spam's nutritional attributes have been raised because it contains twice as much of the daily dietary recommendation of fat as it does of protein, and about the health effects of salt and preservatives.

-Spam has affected popular culture, including a Monty Python skit, which repeated the name many times, leading to its name being borrowed to describe unsolicited electronic messages, especially email.
-It is occasionally celebrated in festivals such as Austin's Spamarama.
+Spam has become part of popular culture, including a Monty Python sketch, which repeated the name many times, leading to its name being borrowed to describe unsolicited electronic messages, especially email.
+It is occasionally celebrated at festivals such as Spamarama in Austin, Texas.

 History

 Hormel introduced Spam on July 5, 1937.
 The Oxford Encyclopedia of Food and Drink in America states that the product was intended to increase the sale of pork shoulder, a cut which did not sell well.
 Ken Daigneau, the brother of a company executive, won a $100 prize that year in a competition to name the new item.
-Hormel states that the meaning of the name "is known by only a small circle of former Hormel Foods executives," but a popular belief is that the name is a contraction of "spiced ham."
-It has also been speculated to be an acronym for "Shoulder of Pork And Ham."
+Hormel states that the meaning of the name "is known by only a small circle of former Hormel Foods executives", but a popular belief is that the name is a contraction of "spiced ham".
+It has also been speculated to be an acronym for "shoulder of pork and ham".